inspirai/Characterize-Anything/README.md

 Imagine a world where every object around you springs to life.
 Meet your favorite mug of coffee, chat with your fridge, befriend your sofa.🤩

 ***Characterize Anything*** is an inspirational interactive tool for characterizing any inanimate object in a video/image so that users could talk with.
-It combines the power of SOTA video object tracking and large vision language models in order to bring any object to life.
+It combines the power of SOTA video object tracking & segmentation, and large vision language models in order to bring any object to life.
+Besides, one could specify which object(s) to talk to via simple mouse clicks on a given image or video.

 (This project is still under active development to make it into an amazing product.💪)